ALEIN3/surfs_up/README.md

 ## Resources
 Data Sources: Click here to view [hawaii.sqlite](https://github.com/ALEIN3/surfs_up/blob/main/hawaii.sqlite)

-Software: Python, Anaconda Navigator, Jupyter Notebook, VS code
+Softwares: Python, Anaconda Navigator, Jupyter Notebook, VS code

 ## Results with analysis
 After analyzing June and December data, we can see the outcomes in the following tables: